BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Results

-The performance of BiMediX2 and other models on various medical benchmarks is presented in Fig~\ref{fig:lmeval_sota} and Tab~\ref{tab:lmeval_sota}.
+\textbf{LLM Medical Evaluation:} The performance of BiMediX2 and other models on various language-based medical benchmarks is presented in Fig~\ref{fig:lmeval_sota} and Tab~\ref{tab:lmeval_sota}.
 Our BiMediX2 70B achieved the highest average score of 84.6\%, outperforming other models such as GPT-4 (82.9\%) and Llama-3-Med42-70B (83.0\%).
 BiMediX2 70B exhibited superior average performance across multiple datasets, including Medical MMLU, MedMCQA, MedQA, USMLE, and PubMedQA, demonstrating its strong understanding of medical contexts.